kria/KerbalGit/README.md

 1. Get the latest [release][1].
 2. Copy `GameData/KerbalGit/` to your KSP directory.
 3. Copy `git2-06d772d.dll` (on Windows) to the root of your KSP directory.
+Pick the correct one from `NativeBinaries/` depending on if you run KSP in 32-bit or 64-bit mode.

 [1]: https://github.com/kria/KerbalGit/releases